elitrichous/elitrichous.github.io/_posts/2022-03-14-AADL-Annual-Report-2027.markdown

 - Silver Social Hour
 - Sensory-Friendly Series

-Note: some of the series concepts are for staff organization only; they would not be promoted as these named series.
+Note: some of these series concepts are for staff organization only and would not be used in promotion.

 ### OUTSIDE THE LIBRARY
 - Card Drives and Cardholder Recruitment - Up